Memphis Tigers men's basketball: 2010s – present

 In 2012–13, the Tigers, led by CUSA player of the year Joe Jackson, won the Conference USA regular season and tournament titles in their last season in CUSA.
 The Tigers began competition in the then newly formed American Athletic Conference in 2013.
 AAC competition was not as kind to the Pastner-led Tigers, as they earned an NCAA tournament berth in only 1 of the team's first 3 seasons in the AAC.

 On April 8, 2016, facing mounting criticism in Memphis, Pastner took the job of head men's basketball coach at Georgia Tech.
 A few days later, the Tigers hired Tubby Smith to take over the head coaching job.
 Smith had just won the Big 12 coach of the year award as well as some national coaching awards for his season at Texas Tech.

-Smith was fired on March 14, 2018, after failing to reach the NCAA Tournament in both of his two years as head coach.
+Smith was fired on March 14, 2018 after failing to reach the NCAA Tournament in both of his two years as head coach.
 Penny Hardaway was later confirmed as Smith's replacement.

 On March 28, 2021, the Tigers won their second NIT tournament with a 77–65 win over the #4 seed Mississippi State Bulldogs, finishing their season at 20–8.

 On June 11, 2021 speculation began to circulate that Penny Hardaway was a candidate for multiple head coaching jobs in the NBA, including his former team the Orlando Magic.
 On June 28, reports emerged that Hardaway had in fact interviewed and emerged as a top candidate for the Magic's vacant head coaching job.
 Two days later, via Instagram, Hardaway confirmed he was not leaving the University of Memphis, and reports emerged the same day that Hall of Fame coach Larry Brown had accepted an offer to be his assistant.
+Brown was an assistant coach for the 2021-22 season, but changed his role to advisor for the 2022-23 season, and left the program for health reasons in December 2022.

+Postseason

 NCAA tournament results

 The Tigers have appeared in the NCAA Tournament 28 times.
 Their overall record is 35–27.
 However, wins in 1982–1986 and 2008 have been vacated.